 Thailand – Use of contraception was promoted since the 1980s by Dr Meechai, through use of humorous promotional campaigns.
 As a result, Thailand’s annual population growth rate dropped from 3% per annum to around 1% in under a decade.

 For more, read Overloading Australia and the Worldwatch Institute paper: Promoting Population Stabilization: Incentives for Small Families.

-SPA is explicit – Item 5 of our aims and objectives is: To advocate low immigration rates while rejecting any selection of immigrants based on race.
+SPA rejects racism.
+Item 5 of our aims and objectives is: To advocate low immigration rates while rejecting any selection of immigrants based on race, ethnicity or religion.

 There is no need to reduce the current refugee intake, and in fact SPA has advocated that it be increased by 25%.
 Australia’s current refugee intake is around 4,000 per year – equivalent to less than 15% of the approximately 28,000 people who leave Australia permanently every year.
 This still leaves room for some immigration (e.g. close family reunion, some special skills) without causing a net increase in population.

 This is like asking if your heart is more important than your brain.
 Both are vital to survival.
 Taking action only on conservation and ignoring population is like mopping up around an overflowing bath without turning the taps off.
 No matter how hard you work, you just can’t win in the long run.

 The impact on a country’s resources and environment is most clearly explained by the Ehrlich equation (Environmental) Impact = Population x Affluence x Technology: I = PAT, where